 (Mail Mondo, Statista)

-Most scammers are based in the U.S. This explains why the country ranked as the top country for sending email spam.
+Most scammers are based in the US.
+This explains why the country ranked top for sending email spam.

 (Tech Wire Asia)

 The cybersecurity market expanded to $40 billion in 2020.
 Antiviruses like Kaspersky added more security features like protecting customers from phishing links and spam content.

 11,260,643 phishing links were blocked by Kaspersky’s Anti-Phishing system in Southeast Asia alone.
 Most were blocked on devices of Kaspersky users in Vietnam, Indonesia, and Malaysia.

 According to Southeast Asia’s General Manager, Yeo Siang Tiong, this figure is just the tip of the iceberg.
 Emails are lucrative entry points for cybercriminals since most critical data are sent through email.

 10. The US houses 7 out of 10 world’s top scammers.

 Seven of the world’s top 10 scammers are in the US.
 They are Blaze Media Solutions, PredictLabs, Sphere Digital, RR Media, Cyber World Internet Services, e-Insites, and Kobeni Solutions.